SumayyaPanju/GravityGym/testing.md

 **Information**
 * Text overlaps images for personal trainer and get started section
 * Issue was identified using DevTools.
-* A set width was cauasing an issue.
+* A set width was causing an issue.
 * The fix was tested using on DevTool and then implemented on GitPod

 **Screenshots:**